0xSmartCrypto/crypto-raffle/README.md

 - Participants can trade their tickets on OpenSea
 - The campaign manager can select raffle winners by drawing verifiablly random numbers from ChainLink oracles
 - Campaign states and selected are recorded on-chain
 # Campaign

 A campaign has the states {`Active`, `Closed`, `WinnerSelected`}.
 It's `Active` when the raffle is created, `Closed` when the deadline is reached, and `WinnerSelected` when the winners are selected.

+# TODO
+  - [x] deadline for campaign
+  - [ ] abstract campaign so RaffleCampaign can be used on multiple raffles

 # Smart Contract

 The smart contract is deployed to the Rinkeby testnet at:

 `<address>`